-Europe looks to avoid layoffs amid second covid wave and new lockdowns
+Europe looks to avoid layoffs amid second coronavirus wave and new lockdowns

 Meanwhile, some industries that embraced the subsidies may have had other challenges even before the pandemic.

-After the coronavirus halted the production of many of the automotive plants that Sven Kerpen’s Cologne-based engineering firm works with, the 41-year old business owner placed almost all of his employees on the German furlough program.
+After the coronavirus halted the production of many of the automotive plants that Sven Kerpen’s Cologne-based engineering firm works with, the 41-year-old business owner placed almost all of his employees on the German furlough program.
 He has avoided layoffs.

 “It lets us keep their skill set on board because every employee brings a unique skill set to the table,” Kerpen said, “and in that sense enriches the company.”

-But for some industries like the automotive sector, the program is merely a short-term rescue, since many car companies are unprepared for the German government’s push to produce climate-friendly electric cars, he said.
+But for some industries, like the automotive sector, the program is merely a short-term rescue, since many car companies are unprepared for the German government’s push to produce climate-friendly electric cars, he said.

 “We have a lot of problems in the automotive industry coming together at a very bad time, and it’s not only coronavirus,” he said.
 The furlough program “is kicking the can down the road.”

-Birnbaum reported from Riga, Latvia, Booth reported from London, and Luisa Beck reported from Berlin.
+Birnbaum reported from Riga, Latvia; Booth reported from London; and Luisa Beck reported from Berlin.
 Karla Adam in London and Quentin Ariès in Brussels contributed to this report.